sictweb/web222/weeks/week02/README.md

 that gets executed immediately, and which returns another function that we will use going forward in our program.

-This is an technique to be aware of at this point, but not one you need to master right away.
+This is an advanced technique to be aware of at this point, but not one you need to master right away.
 We'll see it used, and use it ourselves, in later weeks to to avoid global variables, simulate block scope in JavaScript, and to choose or generate function implementations at runtime (e.g., [polyfill](https://remysharp.com/2010/10/08/what-is-a-polyfill)).